As construction increases, the project will send out regular email notifications.

 - Guideway and sidewalk demolition will take place on the north side of SE Division Place between 7th and 9th avenues.
 On SE 7th Avenue, the sidewalk will be closed and a temporary crosswalk will be in place.
 Watch for signage.

-- On SE Division Street between 8th and 11th avenues, sidewalk demolition has shifted pedestrians to the north side.
+- On SE Division Street between 8th and 11th avenues, sidewalk demolition will take place on the north side.
+Pedestrian will be detoured around the work.
 Bicyclists are directed to use the roadway during this work.
 Watch for signage.

 - SE 9th Avenue is closed to through traffic at Division Place.